Butlchr17/VirtualPet/README.md

 ## Requirements (to run from source)

 - Python 3.8+
-- Pillow → pip install pillow
+- Pillow → '''pip install pillow'''

 On Linux:
-sudo apt install python3-tk python3-pil.imagetk   # Ubuntu/Debian
+'''sudo apt install python3-tk python3-pil.imagetk   # Ubuntu/Debian'''
 # or
-sudo dnf install python3-tkinter python3-pillow-tk  # Fedora
+'''sudo dnf install python3-tkinter python3-pillow-tk  # Fedora'''

 ## How to Run

+'''
 git clone https://github.com/yourusername/virtual-pet.git
 cd virtual-pet
 python virtual_pet.py
+'''

 Your pet will appear in the bottom-right corner.
 Drag it anywhere you like!